Table of Contents

-There is a direct correlation between the quantity of consumed cigarettes and the mortality of lung cancer.
+There is a direct correlation between the number of consumed cigarettes and the mortality of lung cancer.
 The risk is estimated in pack years.
-A pack year is the year, where a patient smoked a pack of cigarettes daily (about 20 pieces).
-At 40 pack years, the risk of dying from bronchial carcinoma increases 60 to 70 times as compared to a non-smoker.
+A pack-year is the year, where a patient smoked a pack of cigarettes daily (about 20 pieces).
+At 40 pack-years, the risk of dying from bronchial carcinoma increases 60 to 70 times as compared to a non-smoker.
 The risk decreases continuously when the patient stops smoking.

-Significant rare causes of lung carcinoma are exposure to asbestos and radon in houses, polycyclic hydrocarbons, nickel, chromates and inorganic arsenic compounds.
-Also lung scarring (for example after a tuberculosis or silicosis) may be origin of carcinoma.
+Significant rare causes of lung carcinoma are exposure to asbestos and radon in houses, polycyclic hydrocarbons, nickel, chromates, and inorganic arsenic compounds.
+Also, lung scarring (for example after tuberculosis or silicosis) may be the origin of carcinoma.

 Pathogenesis of Lung Cancer